 There are many other artists with whom Bloom worked during his ten years in the entertainment industry – these include Prince, Bob Marley, Bette Midler, Billy Joel, Paul Simon, Peter Gabriel, AC/DC, Queen, Joan Jett (who provides the Forward to the book) and Chaka Khan.
 He has stories about all of them.
 He aids the young Stephanie Mills in the early stages of her career and helps ZZ Top find its audience beyond the borders of Texas.
 The book’s comprehensive index makes it easy for readers to quickly access the parts of the narrative that involve their personal favourites.
 However, some of the real movers and shakers, for better or worse, are not necessarily household names, though most of us have seen the results of their influence.
 Some are music critics – the “lead rams” of the “dull flock” of sheep who guide public opinion on who is hot (and who is not), who will be the next big thing, and who the next has been.

 Bloom’s work as a publicist was informed by his love of science, and the lessons he learned from reading Albert Einstein.
 An avowed Atheist, he uses science as a “perceptual lens” to find “the gods inside rock and roll”.
 The gods are our imaginations, our passions, and our hearts and minds.
 And the most god-like person Bloom has ever met?
-Michael Jackson, who “had more to give his fellow humans than anyone you or I have ever imagined,” and was “the closest you’d ever seen to an angel or a saint.”
+Michael Jackson, who was “the closest you’d ever seen to an angel or a saint.”

 Bloom’s narrative style is conversational, and what might otherwise have been complex philosophical ideas are expressed in simple terms.
 Inspired by the example of Einstein’s short, simplified explanation of his Theory of Relativity, Bloom mastered the art of writing.
 This is what Michael Jackson had recognised and appreciated in Bloom’s press release.
 It saved the Victory tour from being scuttled by negative media reports before it had even begun.